 4. Sensory: The behaviour makes them feel good or provides relief from sensory overload.

-In Part 2, which will be posted on November 18, we’ll focus on how to find out what’s specifically triggering your child.
-Stay tuned!
+In Part 2 we focus on how to find out what’s specifically triggering your child.